 Travel through the jungles of Borneo is a humid and hot experience.
 The jungle is an unforgiving landscape, but its dense population of wildlife is a sight to behold.
 Our itineraries through this region are often rugged in nature.
 Don’t expect too much air con, however, the jungle is filled with waterways that provide the perfect spot for a cool dip.

 A suspension bridge along a trail in Borneo.

 Safaris in Africa vary in terms of luxury.
 We are able to assist you with your level of luxury accommodation during your safari.
 During an African Safari, you will spend a lot of time in a vehicle with the option of taking excursions on foot or in a different mode of transport.
 Unlike a safari in Borneo, African safaris are a little more relaxed in terms of physical exertion.

-Since these destinations are vastly different, it’s difficult to give a generic packing list that would cover both the savannah and the jungle.
 The key to enjoying your safari is to protect yourself from the elements and wear comfortable clothing.
 In the jungle, you want to protect your body from insects and leeches, but you also want to stay cool, this is a balancing act.
 Lightweight, breathable pants and lightweight tops are best.
-The situation is similar on an African safari, except you want to protect your skin from the sun.
+The situation is similar on an African safari, you want to protect your skin from the sun.

 Aside from lightweight, moisture-wicking, breathable clothing you also want to make sure you have sturdy, well-broken-in shoes.
 For jungle trekking, we recommend you wear lightweight trekking boots.
-These will help keep your feet dry and clean.
 For Africa, any shoes that you are comfortable walking in will work.